Availity/availity-react/docusaurus/docs/components/table/tableControls.md

 ### Pagination Example

-The `@availity/pagination` can also be leverage to work with the table.
+The `@availity/pagination` library can also be leverage to work with the table.

 Below is an example of how to configure it (client-size pagination).